Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Conclusions

 The semantics of this paper has the moderately unusual feature of being \emph{absolute}, meaning that variables are interpreted directly in the denotation and there is no (Tarski-style) valuation.

 The reader may find this takes some getting used to, but it is actually simple and natural.

 What corresponds to valuations is the $\sigma$-action, which allows us to take some $x$ and `evaluate' $a$ to $u$ in $x$ by forming $x[a\sm u]$.
-This is an abstract nominal algebraic property of $x$; it is characterised by axioms and we do not necessarily have access to the internal structure of $x$.
+This is an abstract nominal algebraic property of $x$; it is characterised by axioms (Figure~\ref{fig.nom.sigma}).
+We do not necessarily have access to the internal structure of $x$.

-However, we can certainly build concrete $\sigma$-algebras if we want to: Two examples are $\lambda$-term syntax $\lamtrm$ from Definition~\ref{defn.lamtrm} and the canonical model $\points_\Pi$ from Subsection~\ref{subsect.toplogical.completeness}.
+However, we can certainly build concrete $\sigma$-algebras: Two examples are $\lambda$-term syntax $\lamtrm$ from Definition~\ref{defn.lamtrm} and the canonical model $\points_\Pi$ from Subsection~\ref{subsect.toplogical.completeness}.
 Another example is how we move from $\amgis$-algebra structure to $\sigma$-algebra structure (and back) using nominal powersets (Definition~\ref{defn.sub.sets}).
 Nominal powersets have intersections, unions, and complements, and by combining all of these things we can interpret $\forall$ (Definition~\ref{defn.nu.U}).

 In fact, it turns out that with a little more effort and just a bit more structure we can interpret application and $\lambda$ too.
 This brings us on to another unusual feature of our topological semantics: it is \emph{purely} sets-based.